LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 # The IBM FHIR Server - Multi-Tenancy on Db2

-This document outlines the schema design and implementation for the IBM FHIR Server's Multi-tenancy feature on Db2.
+This document outlines the schema design and implementation specific to the IBM FHIR Server's Multi-tenancy feature on Db2.

 The Multi-tenancy feature has two main areas of focus:
 - Tenant Provisioning